lmullany/bsm/src/documentation/documentation.md

 - Negative binomial and beta-binomial are useful when data are more variable than the simpler family can comfortably capture.

 In many routine cases, Poisson and Binomial models also fit faster than Negative Binomial and Beta-Binomial models, which is another reason to start with the simpler family unless you need the additional flexibility.

+Remember that forecasts are only available on the model's native scale, so if you intent to generate forecasts, make sure to select the appropriate family for the scale where the forecasts will be needed.

 <h3 id="advanced-visualization">Advanced Visualization</h3>